 5. Lack of integration

-If your company’s accounting system software operates in isolation from other business functions such as inventory management, sales, or CRM, it can lead to data silos and inefficient workflows.
+If your company’s accounting system software operates in isolation from other business functions such as stock control management, sales, or CRM, it can lead to data silos and inefficient workflows.
 An integrated, robust accounting system facilitates seamless data exchange between systems, improving operational efficiency and accuracy.

 6. Dependency on paper-based records